syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 Alongside a [statement](https://www.facebook.com/Idleb.Health.Directorate/posts/2084077081695636?__tn__=-R) published on its Facebook page at 10:49 on November 25, the Idlib Health Directorate posted a [video](https://youtu.be/hY0Ydwh2jPs) showing the damage to the hospital from the attack as well as an interview with Ali Hashoum, the director of Kiwan Hospital.
 In his interview, Hashoum says the attack came from a Russian plane and emphasized that it pushed the facility out of service.
 Similar damage is seen in video reports done by [Anadolu News Agency](https://www.facebook.com/blyooooon/videos/972045403174556/?v=972045403174556) and [Enab Baladi](https://www.facebook.com/watch/?v=551126145434510), which were both posted in the afternoon and evening a day after the attack on November 25.

 ![](/assets/investigations/KiwanHospital/image26.png)
-*A still showing damage to the facility from atop the hospital taken from a [video report](https://www.facebook.com/enab.baladi/videos/551126145434510/?v=551126145434510) by Enab Baladi on the hospital attack.*
+*A still showing damage to the facility from atop the hospital taken from a [video report](https://www.facebook.com/enab.baladi/videos/551126145434510/?v=551126145434510) by Enab Baladi on the attack.*

 Alongside Idlib Health Directorate and as mentioned above, Syria TV published a [video report](https://www.facebook.com/watch/?v=2505530133069913) on the attack and [interview](https://youtu.be/SzeP2wsWClY) with Ali Hashoum on Nov 25 and Nov 28.
 In the longform video report and interview, Hashoum again confirmed the time of the attack as well as mentioned the hospital’s evacuation process given the facility's high risk of attack.